Woolverine94/biniou/README.md

   - ffmpeg
   - ... and all their dependencies.

-<p align="justify">It's a lot of changes on your operating system for a single software, and <b>could potentially</b> bring unwanted behaviors on your system, depending on which softwares are already installed on it.</br></br>
+<p align="justify">It's a lot of changes on your operating system, and this <b>could potentially</b> bring unwanted behaviors on your system, depending on which softwares are already installed on it.</br></br>
-⚠️ You should really considers installing biniou inside a virtual machine, using a dedicated fresh install, or, at least, make a backup of your system and datas before starting the installation process. ⚠️
+⚠️ You should really make at a backup of your system and datas before starting the installation process. ⚠️
 </p>

   1. **Download** [wget](https://eternallybored.org/misc/wget/) for windows :<br/>
 [https://eternallybored.org/misc/wget/1.21.4/64/wget.exe](https://eternallybored.org/misc/wget/1.21.4/64/wget.exe)<br/>

->Note : **DO NOT** move wget from your default downloads folder, it will be used by the install script and is expected to be in the same directory.
+><u>Note :</u> **DO NOT** move wget from your default downloads folder, it will be used by the install script and is expected to be in the same directory.

   2. **Download and execute** from your default downloads folder :<br/>
     * **for Windows 10 :** [install_win10.cmd](https://raw.githubusercontent.com/Woolverine94/biniou/main/install_win10.cmd)<br/>
     * **for Windows 11 :** [install_win11.cmd](https://raw.githubusercontent.com/Woolverine94/biniou/main/install_win11.cmd)<br/>

-(right-click on the link and select "Save Target/Link as ..." to download)</br><br/> All the installation is automated, but Windows UAC will ask you confirmation for each software installed during the "prerequisites" phase.
+*<p align=center>(right-click on the link and select "Save Target/Link as ..." to download)</br><br/></p>*

+All the installation is automated, but Windows UAC will ask you confirmation for each software installed during the "prerequisites" phase.

-### Homebrew install
+### macOS Homebrew install

-⚠️ Homebrew install is ***theoretically*** compatible with MacOSX, but has not been tested.
+⚠️ Homebrew install is ***theoretically*** compatible with macOS, but has not been tested yet.
 Use at your own risk. ⚠️

   1. **Install** [Homebrew](https://brew.sh/) for your operating system